 Completing the NSQ with the CAA Team at SORCe or a CAA door agency means a person will be considered for placement, but it does not guarantee housing or placement in a program.
 This is not a typical “wait list,” but rather a triage list to best meet participant needs based on availability of services.

 What is a door agency?

-The protection of client information is governed by FOIP.
-The CAA program adheres to these principles and policies both in verbal sharing of information and the securing of hardcopy and electronic storage of information.
-Client information will not be released to any person, agency, organization or institution except by a legal subpoena or by the expressed consent of the client by way of a Release of Information.
+The protection of information is governed by FOIP.
+CAA adheres to these principles and policies, both in verbal sharing of information and the securing of hard copy and electronic storage of information.
+Participant information will not be released to any person, agency, organization or institution except by a legal subpoena or by the expressed consent of the participant by way of a Release of Information.

 Rocky Mountain Plaza